cherepanov/sprite-factory/README.md

  - `:output_image` - specify output location for generated image (default: &lt;input folder&gt;.png)
  - `:output_style` - specify output location for generated stylesheet (default: &lt;input folder&gt;.&lt;style&gt;)
  - `:pngcrush`     - pngcrush the generated output image (if pngcrush is available)
+ - `:optipng`      - process output image with optipng (if optipng is available)
  - `:padding`      - add padding to each sprite
  - `:margin`       - add margin to each sprite
  - `:width`        - fix width of each sprite to a specific size